 Trophy Club Stormwater Master Plan

 The Town has contracted Freese and Nichols, Inc. to perform a Stormwater Master Plan (PDF) conducted in three phases.

 - Phase I is a detailed study of five known drainage issues within the Town.

-- Phase III will be coordination of regional drainage concerns with neighboring communities and pursuit of grant funding opportunities to fund drainage studies and improvements.
+- Phase III will be the coordination of regional drainage concerns with neighboring communities and the pursuit of grant funding opportunities to fund drainage studies and improvements.

 Phase I (PDF) of this report summarizes the findings of the first phase of the Master Plan.
 The study analyzes and proposes improvements for the 5 identified drainage focus areas:

 - Skyline (Indian) Creek

 - Overhill/Timber Ridge Drives

 - Cypress Creek

 This BMP commits the Town to the development of a stormwater education and outreach program to educate public employees, businesses, and the general public about hazards associated with illegal discharges and improper disposal of waste and about the impact that stormwater discharges can have on local waterways, as well as the steps that the public can take to reduce pollutants in stormwater.
 Several sources of readily available educational materials exist, including: